TrivadisPF/platys-modern-data-platform/documentation/overview-platys-command.md

-# Overview of mdp CLI
+# Overview of platys CLI

-This page provides the usage information for the `mdp` Command.
+This page provides the usage information for the `platys` Command.

 ## Command options overview and help

-You can also see this information by running `mdp --help` from the command line.
+You can also see this information by running `platys --help` from the command line.

 ```
-Usage: mdp [OPTIONS] COMMAND [ARGS]...
+Usage: platys [OPTIONS] COMMAND [ARGS]...

 Options:
   --version       Show the version and exit.